-The BIT LEVEL tab displays any stuck bits in the input signal.
+Use the BIT LEVEL tab display to view if there are any stuck bits in the input signal.

 Y Stuck Bits: Displays which of the luminance video bits are stuck.
 If the readout is "---", then none of the bits are stuck.